Home

 CV | Google Scholar |ResearchGate | Github| Twitter | LinkedIn

-Hi, I am Zoe!
-My Chinese name is Ziyi Duan(段紫逸), meaning a purple bunny riding a skateboarding.
+Hi, my name is Ziyi Duan(段紫逸), you can call me “zoe”.
 I am currently a Ph.D. candidate in ClaySpace Lab in the Department of Psychology at New York University.
 Before that, I worked as a research assistant in Lewis-Peacock Lab at The University of Texas at Austin, and did my undergraduate and master work with Dr. Xiaowei Ding at Sun Yat-sen University (China).